 Transfer Avios from Amex Membership Rewards and Chase

 British Airways Executive Club is transfer partners with Amex Membership Rewards and Chase Ultimate Rewards, so there are lots of ways to earn Avios beyond just the British Airways Visa Card.
-For example, points earned on the following cards can be converted into Avios at a 1:1 ratio:

 On top of that, through November 14, 2018, Amex is offering a 40% bonus when you convert points to British Airways Executive Club, which can get you even more value with your Avios.
 So there has never been a better time to transfer points to British Airways Executive Club.